Estienneca/p5-vite-boilerplate/README.md

 The `p5-vite-boilerplate` is a ready-to-use project setup for creating interactive graphics with p5.js, leveraging the modern build tool Vite.
 The boilerplate comes with a pre-configured Vite development server and a base sketch.
 It provides a robust and efficient starting point for p5.js projects, especially for testing new ideas and creating drafts.

-## Files

-- **index.html**: The main HTML file that links to the JavaScript and CSS files.
-- **main.js**: The main JavaScript file where you can start your p5.js sketch.
-- **style.css**: A basic CSS file for customizing styles.
-- **vite.config.js**: The Vite configuration file.
-- **package.json**: The Node.js manifest file containing metadata about the project and its dependencies.

 ## Usage

 To start using this boilerplate, you'll need to have Node.js and npm installed on your computer.
 Follow these steps: